© Eddie Gerald / Demotix/Demotix/Corbis

 The resulting treaty defines a state as having the following:

-the capacity to enter into relations with the other states.
+a permanent population, a defined territory, a government, and the capacity to enter into relations with the other states.

 It noted specifically that “the political existence of a state is independent of recognition by other states.”
 So by that definition, lots of breakaway territories, like Abkhazia or Somaliland, could be considered full-fledged states right now, but some existing states – like the Sovereign Military Order of Malta, for example, which has no territory – is not.